 There is plenty to see and do close to Glebe House Cottages.
 Whether you’re looking to explore the great outdoors with the stunning scenery of Devon and Cornwall, explore enchanted gardens, relax in some exclusive spa’s or discover some amazing history there is something for everyone.
 Below we have listed a handful of local attractions but Jay and Sarah will be delighted to help you find your perfect day out.

 Rectory Tea Rooms

-Experience an award winning Afternoon Tea at Rectory Tea Rooms in Morwenstow, just 12 miles from Glebe House Cottages.
-Built in the 13th Century the house is filled with character; from the antique furnishings and slate floors, to the open fires and original Oak Beams salvaged from the many ships wrecked along the North Cornwall coastline.
-This afternoon tea experience offers a variety of locally sourced food including homemade scones, cakes, quiche’s, chutneys and delicious soups using century old recipies passed down through the generations; as well as proper Cornish pasties, cheeses, jams, fish (caught fresh from local waters).
+Experience an award-winning Afternoon Tea at Rectory Tea Rooms in Morwenstow, just 12 miles from Glebe House Cottages.
+Built in the 13th Century the house is filled with character; from the antique furnishings and slate floors to the open fires and original Oak Beams salvaged from the many ships wrecked along the North Cornwall coastline.
+This afternoon tea experience offers a variety of locally sourced food including homemade scones, cakes, quiche’s, chutneys and delicious soups using century old recipes passed down through the generations; as well as proper Cornish pasties, cheeses, jams, fish (caught fresh from local waters).

 Tamar Lakes offer water sports, climbing, archery, fishing, walking & cycling.
 See website for details.

 The Eden Project, an educational charity, connects us with each other and the living world, exploring how we can work towards a better future.